Rima Melati: Biography

-Marjolein Tambayong was born in Tondano, Sulawesi, Dutch East Indies, on 22 August 1937.
+Marjolein Tambayong was born in Tondano, Sulawesi, Dutch East Indies, on 22 August 1939.
 Though her father Marinus Van Rest was Dutch, she took the family name of her step-father, Tambayong.
 She moved to Jakarta and became a model, using the diminutive form of her name, "Lientje".
 In the late 1950s, she became a member of the girl group The Baby Dolls; this group also included Indriati Iskak, Gaby Mambo, and Baby Huwae.
-In 1958, Tambayong made her feature film debut with a minor role in Djuara Sepatu Roda (Roller-Skating Champion), a film which starred Indriati Iskak.
+In 1958, Tambayong made her feature film debut with a minor role in Djuara Sepatu Roda (Roller-Skating Champion), a film that starred Indriati Iskak.

-Tambayong took the stage name "Rima Melati" around 1960.
+In 1960s, Tambayong decided to use a stage name "Rima Melati".
 Several sources, including the Encyclopedia of Jakarta, write that this occurred following the stillbirth of a child she had wanted to name Rima after Audrey Hepburn's character in Green Mansions; when she broached the subject with President Sukarno, he recommended that she take the name for herself, as her birth name was "too western" (terlalu kebarat-baratan).
 In an interview with The Jakarta Globe, however, Tambayong stated that she had received the name when she had gone to the presidential palace to get petrol.
-She was called to speak with President Sukarno, and he said that her name was too western.
+She was invited to meet President Sukarno and he said that her name was too Western.
 Tambayong then combined the name of Hepburn's character with Melati ("jasmine"), the name of a friend's daughter.

 Rima Melati took her first leading role in the 1961 film Kasih Tak Sampai (Unrealized Love).
-Over the following two years she acted in a further ten films, including Djantung Hati (Heart and Soul, 1961), Violetta (1962), and Kartika Aju (The Beautiful Kartika, 1963).
-Melati married Nelson Tobing in 1963, she also made several appearances on the newly established State television network, TVRI.
+Over the following two years, she acted in a further ten films, including Djantung Hati (Heart and Soul, 1961), Violetta (1962), and Kartika Aju (The Beautiful Kartika, 1963).
+Melati married Nelson Tobing in 1963 and also made several appearances on the newly established State television network, TVRI.
 After finishing Kunanti Jawabmu (I Await Your Answer, 1963), Melati took a hiatus from acting; the Encyclopedia of Jakarta attributes this to her having remarried.

 Melati returned to the screen in 1969 after marrying Ir.
 Herwindo, with a role in Wim Umboh's Laki-Laki Tak Bernama (Man Without a Name).
-Over the next twenty years she appeared in more than seventy films, including Teguh Karya's directorial debut Wadjah Seorang Laki-Laki (Ballad of a Man, 1971), Sjumandjaja's directorial debut Lewat Tengah Malam (After Midnight, 1971), and the Indonesia–Netherlands collaboration Max Havelaar (1975).
+Over the next twenty years, she appeared in more than seventy films, including Teguh Karya's directorial debut Wadjah Seorang Laki-Laki (Ballad of a Man, 1971), Sjumandjaja's directorial debut Lewat Tengah Malam (After Midnight, 1971), and the Indonesia–Netherlands collaboration Max Havelaar (1975).
 She received multiple awards and nominations during this period, including a Citra Award for Best Leading Actress at the 1973 Indonesian Film Festival for Intan Berduri (A Thorned Gem, 1972).